YashKapoor1102/AmazinOnlineBookstore/README.md

 Run these two commands before running the JAR file
 ```
+3. Access localhost at http://localhost:8080/books and http://localhost:8080/user/register for now
-3. Users can register/log in, browse, search, and filter through books.
+4. Users can register/log in, browse, search, and filter through books.

 # Development Roadmap